Apr 20, 2024

 Director: Dara N. Greenwood;

-Participating Faculty: Lisa Brawley (Urban Studies and Associate Dean of the Faculty), Colleen Ballerino Cohen (Anthropology), Robert DeMaria (English), Tracey Holland (Latin American and Latinx Studies), William Hoynes (Sociology and Dean of the Faculty), Amitava Kumarab (English), Alexander Kupfer (Film), Mia Maskb (Film), Anna Mayer (German Studies), Thomas Porcello (Anthropology and Dean of Studies), Elliott Schreiber (German Studies), Kathleen Susman (Biology), David Taváreza (Anthropology).
+Participating Faculty: John Andrews (Sociology), Lisa Brawley (Urban Studies and Associate Dean of the Faculty), Colleen Ballerino Cohen (Anthropology), Tracey Holland (Latin American and Latinx Studies), William Hoynes (Sociology), Amitava Kumar (English), Mia Maskb (Film), Anna Mayer (German Studies), Thomas Porcello (Anthropology and Dean of Studies), Elliott Schreiberb (German Studies), Kathleen Susmanb (Biology), David Tavárez (Anthropology).

 The Program emphasizes several interrelated approaches to the study of media: multidisciplinary perspectives derived from the arts, humanities, social and natural sciences; the historical study of various forms of communication and the representation of knowledge; theoretical and critical investigation of how media shape our understandings of reality, and the dynamic interrelationship of media industries, cultural texts, communication technologies, policies, and publics; examination of global, as well as non-Western, indigenous, and oppositional media forms and practices; and practical work in media production and the use of media technologies.

-Because the Media Studies concentration incorporates courses originating within the Program as well as a wide range of courses from other Programs and Departments, students wishing to concentrate in Media Studies should consult with the Program Director as early as possible to design their course of study.
-Prospective majors will submit a “Focus Statement” outlining their interests, objectives, the proposed course of study, and a tentative plan for a Senior Project.
-The proposed course of study should be rigorous, well-integrated, and feasible in the context of the College curriculum.
-Focus Statements should identify specific courses and provide a narrative explaining the linkages across Departments/Programs and curricular levels among the proposed courses, as well as their relevance for the proposed Senior Project.
-Focus Statements will be evaluated by the Program Director who, in consultation with the Program Steering Committee, will grant the prospective major admission to the Program.
+Because the Media Studies major incorporates courses originating within the Program as well as a wide range of courses from other Programs and Departments, students wishing to declare in Media Studies should consult with the Program Director as early as possible to design their course of study.
+Prospective majors will submit a “Planning Form” to identify relevant coursework that will comprise the major, and a brief “Focus Statement” outlining their interests, objectives and a tentative plan for a Senior Project.
+They will then be paired with an advisor who will provide ongoing consultation on their major plans.

 Programs